 In fall, we have an abundance of late summer squash, apples, wild mushrooms and root vegetables that are comforting, nourishing and warming.
 Culinary herbs such as sage, rosemary and thyme are used in many autumn dishes, and pair well with these seasonal foods.
 At this time we also harvest the last of our summer crops, cooking them and preserving them, as demonstrated in canning tomato sauce, berry jams, and pickled vegetables.
 Heavier foods such as grains and saturated fats are often reintroduced during fall, as our bodies require more energy to maintain temperature regulation in the cooler weather.
 Broths are great to sip on as a warming drink, or added to soups, stews, sauces, and risottos.

-Come winter time, our staples include starchier vegetables such as potatoes potatoes and yams, winter squash, root vegetables, garlic, and onions.
+Come winter time, our staples include starchier vegetables such as potatoes, sweet potatoes and yams, winter squash, root vegetables, garlic, and onions.
 Herbs and spices, both savoury and sweet, are used in many comfort foods – allspice, nutmeg, cinnamon, and cloves are only a handful of this season’s favourites – all of which have both a warming flavour and energy.
 Most of us tend towards slower cooked meats such as beef roasts, pulled pork, and whole chickens, which are naturally more heating and higher in nourishing fats.

 Kayla MacDonald, R.H.N.